Dan J. Harkey

 Article:

-Being in the driver's seat means we are in complete control, empowered to steer our lives.
-On the other hand, being in the passenger's seat implies a lack of control, often leaving us feeling like mere bystanders.
+Being in the driver’s seat is not just about control; it’s about empowerment.
+It’s about being in the position to steer our lives in the direction we choose.
+On the other hand, being in the passenger’s seat implies a lack of power, often leaving us feeling like mere bystanders.

 There are many fun references to the driver’s and the passenger’s seat: